mefrem/mefrem.github.io/_pages/about.md

 Hi.
 I'm Max.

-I'm a community builder, connection facilitator, and human serendipity engine based in Austin, TX.
+I'm a community builder and human serendipity engine based in Austin, TX.
 I also consult individuals and businesses on web3 and crypto, coach and facilitate transformational personal development through leadership & emotional intelligence workshops, and train gymnastics and acrobatics.

 My life changed dramatically in 2020 when I moved to Austin, TX, my favorite place in the world.